manu-2023/A_to_Z_WEB/README.md

 ## 🚀 A-TO-Z Doorstep Optimization
- **A-TO-A is a service-based platform where customers can book skilled freelancers for various home services like painting, plumbing, carpentry, and more.*
+ **A-TO-Z is a service-based platform where customers can book skilled freelancers for various home services like painting, plumbing, carpentry, and more.*

 ### 📌 Project Overview
 This project includes three main roles: